b0938930511/llvm-project/clang/docs/UsersManual.rst

 This will produce a file `test.bc` that can be used in vendor toolchains to perform machine code generation.

-Note that if compiled to bitcode for generic targets such as SPIR/SPIR-V, portable IR is produced that can be used with various vendor tools as well as open source tools such as `SPIRV-LLVM Translator
+Note that if compiled to bitcode for generic targets such as SPIR, portable IR is produced that can be used with various vendor tools as well as open source tools such as `SPIRV-LLVM Translator
 <https://github.com/KhronosGroup/SPIRV-LLVM-Translator>`_